 I enjoy playing with my food.
 By that I mean, taking a basic recipe and making different flavor combinations, and scones are a perfect place to start.

 The beauty of a good recipe for cream scones is its adaptability.
 Like with Chocolate Chip Cream Scones, we can create a new scone by altering the flavorings and mix-ins.
-Glazed Orange Cranberry Scones are just a variation of my favorite homemade cream scones recipe.
+These glazed Orange Cranberry Scones are just a variation of my favorite homemade cream scones recipe.

 While Fall is the perfect time to bake with fresh cranberries providing their pop of bright tartness, dried cranberry scones can be made any time of year.

-The base ingredients for scones don't vary a whole lot: flour, a liquid (heavy cream, in this case), butter, sugar, baking powder, an egg, and salt.
+The basic ingredients for scones don't vary a whole lot: all-purpose flour, heavy cream, butter, sugar, baking powder, an egg, and salt.

 How to make orange cranberry scones